competitive-analysis-toolchain/competitive-analysis/README.md

 The toolchain is tested on Ubuntu 16.04 using Python 3.6.10

 ## Pre-requisites
 1. Java: The HyST tool requires Java.
-Install it with the following command: `$ sudo apt install openjdk-8-jre-headless`
+Download and install Java 1.8+ by following the instructions available at [JavaDownloads](https://www.java.com/en/download/help/download_options.html)
 2. Flow* Compilation: The Flow* tool needs to be compiled to generate the Flow* binary.
 Follow these steps to install the required libraries and compile Flow*:
 - `$ sudo apt install libgmp3-dev`
 - `$ sudo apt install libmpfr-dev libmpfr-doc libmpfr4 libmpfr4-dbg`